 In the fall semester, students receive a rigorous introduction to the theory and practice of European politics and policy-making, the history of the European Union and its institutions, and contemporary policy issues.
 Students complete four 3-credit courses, each of which provides insights into patterns of interaction among Europe’s political, economic, ideological, and cultural interests.
 In addition to these four courses (which all last the duration of the semester), students are fully immersed in language classes every day for the first week for 1.5 hours.
 After the first week, students attend bi-weekly Italian language classes.

-In the spring semester, students master the tools of theoretical policy analysis in an intensive six-credit seminar and use these tools to understand the causes and consequences of European Union policies.
+In the spring semester, students master the tools of theoretical policy analysis and use these tools to understand the causes and consequences of European Union policies.
 Students learn how global, continental, national, and sub-national processes interact to affect EU policy making.
 Additionally, students declare a specialization in either economic and social policy or foreign policy and internal security and take two 3-credit courses that relate directly to their policy focus.

 Students who choose the economics and social policy track master the gamut of the European Union's activities in economic and social affairs.
 They analyze the foundations, dynamics, and dilemmas of the economic and monetary union, EU trade policy, and EU competition policy.
 In addition, they scrutinize agricultural and cohesion policies; transportation, energy, and environmental policies; and employment and research and development policies.
 Students who complete the economic and social policy track are particularly well-positioned to enter careers in governmental agencies, international trade, development, economic policy analysis, academics, and economic journalism.

 Students in the foreign policy and internal security track analyze EU foreign policy, the ways that the European Union’s role has developed over time, and the relationships between EU foreign policy and the foreign policies of the member states.
-Students in this track also analyze Justice and Home Affairs, gaining insight into the ways that EU immigration, asylum, crime, and police cooperation efforts operate.
+Students in this track also analyze the EU's area of freedom, security, and justice, gaining insight into the ways that EU immigration, asylum, crime, and police cooperation efforts operate.
 This track is particularly well-suited to students interested in international security, immigration, efforts against organized crime, and counter-terrorism and can lead to productive careers in diplomacy, government agencies, foreign policy contracting, political journalism, and related fields.

 Students also enroll in a 3-credit summer capstone seminar, which explicitly addresses professional development issues.
 Students train for and execute a day-long simulation in which they represent various EU actors in a realistic decision making scenario.
 They complete a comprehensive portfolio of their program of study that includes self-assessments of classroom academic experiences, internship and research activities, evidence of foreign language proficiency, their resume, and reflections on the European Union and its future trajectories.
 The summer seminar also aims to build students’ professional networks and to aid their transition into the professional realm through professional workshops, guest lectures, etc.